-Inventories are recorded at the lower of cost (on the first-in, first-out basis) or market and are net of a \$200,000 reserve for inventory obsolescence in both periods.
+Inventories are recorded at the lower of cost (on the first-in, first-out basis) or market and are net of a \$144,638 and \$200,000 reserve for inventory obsolescence for the respective periods.

-Acquisition and Settlement
+3. Acquisition and Settlement

 On June 3, 1997, the Company purchased substantially all of the assets of Technology Solutions, Inc. ("TSI"), a Chantilly, Virginia based software developer and solution provider of document image processing systems.
 The purchase price consisted of issuing 685,714 unregistered shares of the Company's common stock and \$240,000 cash payment.
 The purchase resulted in \$1,065,107 of goodwill, to be amortized over 60 months as a component of cost of sales.
 A \$293,000 goodwill impairment was recorded in the first quarter of fiscal 1998.